apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### POD
 - There is nothing as a pod.
 You can't see any procss mamed pod, but containers actually exesits
 - Kubelet actually does not understand container, you need some logical thing as pod
+- You can not have same kind of containers on a pod, because there are network/namespace conflicts
 - Differetn forms of creating pod:
 1. manifests
 2. Deployment